brickbite/Node-ES6-examples/README.md

 - Also with Jest (made ES6 compatible using babel) examples

 ## To Test:
+1. check Node version (if it's at least the above)
-1. clone repo, navigate to directory in terminal, be sure Node version is at least the above
+1. clone repo, navigate to directory in terminal
 1. run ```yarn install```
 1. create .env file (see example.env), and enter google maps api
 1. run ```yarn test``` to see all tests together